Boost emotional intelligence in 15-mins a week

 1. Self-awareness

 Self-awareness refers to the ability to recognize your emotions and understand the potential impact of your behavior on others.
-You are introspective and able to step back and evaluate your strengths, weaknesses, and try to unravel how your emotions affect your interactions with others.
+You are introspective and able to step back and evaluate your strengths, and weaknesses, and try to unravel how your emotions affect your interactions with others.

 • Individuals who are self-aware make an effort to take responsibility for their actions and are not ruled by their emotions.
 That’s not to say self-aware people are not emotional, rather, they identify those emotions and attempt to catch themselves before allowing the emotions to lead them to words or actions that could be destructive to themselves and others.